Disability Support Service for students with disabilities/learning differences/health conditions

 - The Disability Support Service is located in the Access Service, ground floor (beside the Bistro) Student Centre, CIT, Bishopstown, Cork.

 - The Assistive Technology Service (which is under the DSS) is located in the Student Centre, on the ground floor, next to Bank of Ireland.
+Access is for DSS students through their CIT student card.

 Supports available for CIT Students